Using Performance Games to Help Conquer Stage Fright

-Use popular culture TV/YouTube shows or late night talk show skits and ask your participants to develop fun team building games and activities that anyone can participate in (regardless of skill).
+Use popular culture TV, YouTube shows, or late-night talk show skits.
+Involve your participants in creating fun team building games and activities that anyone can participate in, regardless of skill

-Set rules and expectations for participation (ie. no “booing”) and create a support a culture of support/respect among participants
+Set rules and expectations for participation (ie. no “booing”) to support an empathetic culture of caring and respect among participants

-When participants are ready, encourage them to raise the stakes of their performances (ie. perform at an open mic night or showcase event, etc)
+When participants are ready, encourage them to raise the stakes of their performances (e.g. perform at an open mic night or showcase event, etc)

 Set up a weekly or monthly rotation of fun activities/events such as:

-- Lip Sync Competition: Each participant picks his or her favorite song to lip sync.
-Focus is on believability as the performer.
+Lip Sync Competition: Each participant picks his or her favorite song to lip-sync.
+The focus is on the believability of the performer.

-- Air Guitar or Air Band Competition: Performance is mostly classic guitarist moves such as jumping, spinning, head banging, etc. Audience votes for winner (by applause) and they win a prize.
+Air Guitar or Air Band Competition: Performance is mostly classic guitarist moves such as jumping, spinning, headbanging, etc. The audience votes for a winner (by applause) and they win a prize.

 Beatbox Battle: Separated into age divisions (13-15 & 16-18), each participant gets 3 minutes to show off his or her beatbox skills.